-d) In contrast, the sign + indicates that a silent final consonant is pronounced:
+d) In contrast, the + sign indicates that a silent, final consonant is pronounced:

-(9) is sitting in a bench + (Video 1, Marie)
+(9) elle est assis dans un banc+ (Vidéo 1, Marie)

-(10) and it puts a * + a scarf uh / / (Video 1, Yvonne)
+(10) et elle met+ une un *scarf euh // (Vidéo 1, Yvonne)

-e) The overuse of a link liaison is shown indicated as follows: (they constantly use "indiqué")
+e) The overuse of a liaison is marked as follows:

-(11) there are two men in the ambulance. they take z'un / / (Video 1, Anders)

-= You can hear a sound s.
+(11) il y a deux hommes dans l’ambulance . ils prend z’un // (Vidéo 1, Anders) = You can hear a the sound [z].

-4. Length statements Length of statements/ utterances
+4. Length of utterance

-INTERFRA within the project INTERFRA, we thought (nous avons pensé in French) that the measure international international measure LME (Length Average Forward, Mean Length of Utterances established by Brown (1973), which is used to determine the complexity in childrens' language production of children) is not necessarily relevant as a criterion in adult learners.
-High LME MLU? does not seem to correlate with a greater complexity of the language learner learner language.
-It actually? seems that long sentences with several subordinates? may be a kind of "avoidance strategy".
-On a subordinate A subordinate clause? can for example be a paraphrase for a word that the learner does not know (cf. Bartning 1990).
+Within the project INTERFRA, we hold that the international measure MLU (Mean Length of Utterances established by Brown (1973), which is used to determine the complexity in the language production of children) is not necessarily relevant as criterion for adult learners.
+High MLU does not seem to correlate with a greater complexity of the language of acquisition.
+It seems that long sentences with several subordinates may be a kind of "avoidance strategy".
+A subordinate clause can, for example, be a paraphrase for a word that the learner does not know (cf. Bartning 1990).

-We chose In our analysis?, We have chosen to put a punctuation mark in the production of the learner to mark macrosyntagmes in our analysis.
-In this regard we refer to the definition of macrosyntagme by Loman / Jörgensen (1971) macrosyntagme as the smallest part of a text syntactically independent, that is to say a sentence with if its main subject its eventual subordinate clauses.
-In other words, "a sequence of segments, internally linked by a network of syntactic relations and externally bounded delineated? by the fact that such relations do not appear between adjacent segments" (Loman & Jörgensen 1971, p.
-9 ).
-First have therefore syntactic criteria determine where the point should be made.
-Therefore it is firstly syntactic criteria determining where the point should be.
-Prosody (pauses and information, eg) helps, of course, the syntactic interpretation.
+We have chosen to put a full stop in the production of the learner to mark macrosyntagms in our analysis.
+In this regard we refer to the definition of macrosyntagm by Loman / Jörgensen (1971).
+A macrosyntagm is the smallest part of a text which is syntactically independent.
+That is to say, a sentence with its possible subordinate clauses.
+In other words, "a sequence of segments, internally linked by a network of syntactic relations and externally bound by the fact that such relations do not appear between adjacent segments" (Loman & Jörgensen 1971, p.
+9).
+Therefore, it is firstly a syntactic criteria determining where the period should be.
+Prosody (pauses and information, e.g.) is also to be considered for the syntactic interpretation.

-a) There is therefore a point in the production of learning learner's production after
+a) Therefore the punctuation mark of a period to be marked in the learner's production after

-1. a macro-phrase containing at least one finite verb
+1. A macrosyntagm containing at least one finite verb

-(12) E: e: t / eh child who weighs no e: too h / eh it up with balloons because it is it is it is not-a-heavy enough for / hold in the world.
+(12) E: e:t / eh l’enfant qui qui ne pèse pas e:h trop / eh il monte avec les ballons parce que il est il est il n’est pas au- a- assez lourde pour pour les / les tenir au monde .
 (Video 2, Lena)

-2. after a chip words, snatch phrase? fragmented phrase? ie d. part of a sentence (phrase in French - phrase in Enligsh?) without finite verb, interpreted as an independent clause and which? does not constitute a "launch pad" nor a reformulation (cf. below 13 below).
+2. After a fragmented phrase i.e., a part of a phrase without finite verb, interpreted as an independent clause and which does not constitute a "launch pad" or a reformulation (cf. 13 below).

-(13) I: ah good.
+(13) I: ah bon .

-E: Yes studied French.
+E: oui des études de français .
 (Interview 1, Eva)

-From a syntactic point of view, a macrosyntagme (MS) may, therefore, correspond to a sentence written language written language sentence?.
-But also sequences that are syntactic relations internal MS, there are also two points, sequences that reflect the planning statement: But other than the sequences consituting the internal syntactic relations of a MS, you also find between two points the sequences reflecting? the planning? of the statement/utterance: pauses, hesitations, reversals resumptions?, autocorrections and other phenomena typical of spoken language.
-In this way we can understand both the features of sentence planning and those of the resulting sentence (cf. Hammarberg 1993, p.
+From a syntactic point of view, a macrosyntagme (MS) may therefore correspond to a sentence in written language.
+But other than the sequences constituting the internal syntactic relations of a MS, you also find between two points the sequences reflecting the planning of the utterance: pauses, hesitations, repetions, self-corrections and other phenomena typical of spoken language.
+In this way, we can understand both the features of sentence planning and those of the resulting sentence (cf. Hammarberg 1993, p.
 2).

-b) Use of? the # sign
+b) Use of the # sign